chinedudev9/Decentralized-AI-Powered-Identity-Verification-System/README.md

 2. Blockchain: Ethereum or Polygon, IPFS for storage
 3. Smart Contracts: Solidity
 4. Frontend: React

-5. Why it shines: Demonstrates real-world utility in KYC (Know Your Customer) and digital identity, hot topics in Web3 and FinTech.
+This demonstrates a real-world utility in KYC (Know Your Customer) and digital identity, a hot solution in Web3 and FinTech.